User Guide

 Each service may support a given pipeline.

-sections below for more details.
+See the Services and Pipelines sections below for more details.

 For each pipeline, you can use different models, retrievers, and prompts for different steps of the pipeline.